xianxianzhou/PrivadoID-docs/docs/issuer/on-chain-issuer/on-chain-tutorial.md

 1. Go to: http://localhost:3000

-Don't forget to download and install the Polygon ID wallet app before you go the next steps.
+Don't forget to download and install the Uptick ID wallet app before you go the next steps.

-- For Android: <a href="https://play.google.com/store/apps/details?id=com.polygonid.wallet" target="_blank">Polygon ID on Google Play</a>
+- For Android: <a href="https://play.google.com/store/apps/details?id=com.polygonid.wallet" target="_blank">Uptick ID on Google Play</a>
-- For iOS: <a href="https://apps.apple.com/us/app/polygon-id/id1629870183" target="_blank">Polygon ID on the App Store</a>
+- For iOS: <a href="https://apps.apple.com/us/app/polygon-id/id1629870183" target="_blank">Uptick ID on the App Store</a>

 ## Issue and fetch credential